arktypeio/arktype/.github/CONTRIBUTING.md

 - Use `PascalCase` for...

   - Entities/non-generic types (e.g. `User`, `SomeData`)
   - Generic types with noun names, like `Array<t>`.
-As a rule of thumb, your generic should be named this way if all its parameters have defaults (unfortunately TS's builtin `Array` type doesn't have a default parameter, but it probably should have been `unknown`!)
+As a rule of thumb, your generic should be named this way if all its parameters have defaults (unfortunately TS's built-in `Array` type doesn't have a default parameter, but it probably should have been `unknown`!)

 - Use `camelCase` for...